 Can my married spouse live with me?

 No. The exception is if both you and your married spouse are registered full-time students at the Boston University School of Medicine when you execute your license agreement.
 Only two people may occupy a suite at the Medical Student Residence; you and your married spouse must sign a license agreement covering the entire suite.
-As an alternative, Rental Property Management Office (www.bu.edu/rpm) also leases apartments on Boston University’s Charles River Campus.
+As an alternative, Real Estate Office (www-staging.bu.edu/realestate) also leases apartments on Boston University’s Charles River Campus.

 Can my child live with me?

 No. Only adult full-time students at the Boston University School of Medicine are eligible to live at the Medical Student Residence.